 I wrote my name and address on the ball and threw it over the fence into J.P,’s front yard, near some of the toys and junk he plays with.
 I guess I hoped he’d find it and bring it back.
 But the ball never moved from the place where it landed.
 So this morning, I opened the gate and went in to get it back.
 That’s when their dog started barking and wouldn’t quit.
 J.P. came from behind the house and turned the hose on me.
 He was laughing the entire time, even when I begged him to stop.
 He sprayed me in the face and the seat of my pants as I ran down the block.

 I rang and rang the doorbell until Mom let me in.
 My teeth chattered and I cried so hard, she could barely understand what I was saying.
-She peeled me out of my shorts and bloomers right there in the kitchen, drying my hair with one towel and wrapping my midsection in another.
+She peeled me out of my shorts and bloomers right there in the kitchen, drying my hair with one towel and wrapping another under my armpits.

 “What did you do?”

 “Nothing, I swear.”
 She never takes my side.